 Co Lab Game

-I creted this game using p5js.org for stundets, as a fun way of outlining the benifit of turning up to lessons, doing the work and avoiding over use of AI (However I did create this game with help of AI)..
+I creted this game using p5js.org for stundets, as a fun way of outlining the benifit of turning up to lessons, doing the work and avoiding over use of AI (However I did create this game with help of AI.
+This has been an enjoyable process, exploring basic game design through lots of play testing and code tweaks (Aproximatly 5 hours work so far)..

 Text scramble effect